mia-platform/documentation/docs/paas/overview.md

 - **Security and Compliance**: Mia-Platform PaaS prioritizes security and compliance to safeguard applications and data by employing a comprehensive set of security measures, including but not limited to, secure authentication mechanisms, robust access controls, and data encryption in transit and at rest.

-- **24/7 Incident support**: Mia-Platform PaaS offers highly pecialized support to address incidents and fast fixes activities.
+- **24/7 Incident support**: Mia-Platform PaaS offers highly syapecialized support to address incidents and fast fixes activities.

 - **Disaster Recovery**: Mia-Platform PaaS ensures the resilience and continuity of applications and data in case of unexpected critical event.
 The platform employs a structured approach to disaster recovery, incorporating measures and protocols to mitigate the impact of the disaster.